-Admission information specific to the Department of Psychology can be found on the department’s admissions information page.
+Admission information specific to the Department of Psychological and Brain Sciences can be found on the department’s admissions information page.

 University specific admission information is available on the Texas A&M University Office of Admissions and Records’ website.